-Even though the Holy Spirit is the only “person” that does not have a gender connotation, it does have numerous feminine attributes; ie, “life-giving Love”, “the giver of life”, and “breath”.29 In contrast to the affiliation of the Father and the Son, the identity of the Holy Spirit is, to say the least, overshadowed.
+Even though the Holy Spirit is the only person that does not have a gender connotation, it does have numerous feminine attributes; ie, life-giving Love and the giver of life.29 In contrast to the affiliation of the Father and the Son, the identity of the Holy Spirit is, to say the least, overshadowed.
 Nevertheless, behind it lies the mystery of an-other hidden spiritual vitality.

-The Holy Spirit is a profane reality of the Mother.
+The Holy Spirit is a profane representation of the giver of life.30

 The wholly other

-Emile Durkheim first introduced the dichotomy between sacred and profane in his book on “primitive” religion.
-Several years later, a landmark work on the “holy” was published.
-It was written by Rudolf Otto.
-Unlike the sociological method of Durkheim, Otto was more preoccupied with the “feeling” aspect rather than the “rational” expression of the holy which he labeled the “numinous”.
-It is in this work that he first introduced the expression “wholly other”.33
+Emile Durkheim first introduced the dichotomy between sacred and profane in his book on “primitive” religion31.
+Several years later, a landmark work on the holy was published.
+It was written by Rudolf Otto.32 Unlike the sociological method of Durkheim, Otto was more preoccupied with the feeling aspect rather than the rational expression of the holy which he labeled the numinous.
+It is in this work that he first introduced the expression wholly other.33